 How to Download APK Apps

-Once the file is fully downloaded, open Downloads
+Once the file is fully downloaded, open Downloads, Select the APK file and select Install.

 If it doesn’t begin to immediately install, read on.